ibm-cloud-docs/power-iaas/get-started-dedicated-host-AI.md

 The {{site.data.keyword.powerSys_notm}} dedicated host identifier format is updated to use the virtual host ID format.
 If you are using dedicated hosts and depend on specific resource identifiers such as API and CLI calls, you must update the logic to use the virtual host ID format.
 Otherwise, the logic might fail.
 {: important}

-To map a dedicated host with VMs or SPP resources, you must use the values of the `host` attribute of the VM or the `hostID` attribute of the SPP in the `hostReference` attribute of the dedicated host.
+To map a dedicated host with VSIs or SPP resources, you must use the values of the `host` attribute of the VSI or the `hostID` attribute of the SPP in the `hostReference` attribute of the dedicated host.

 To fetch the virtual host ID of a dedicated host, use the following API or CLI commands: